 The Committee also uses annual data from third party industry surveys for its compensation decisions.
-(2) Further, every two to three years, the Company's non cash benefit programs are compared with those of more than 100 diversified financial services companies.
-This is a larger group than the Peer Group because the information is used in designing and evaluating our broad based employee benefit programs.
-Benefit programs are also compared against those of local employers in Des Moines, lowa due to the Company's significant employee population there.
+(4) Every two to three years, the Company's non cash benefit programs are compared with those of more than 100 diversified financial services companies.
+This is a larger group than the Peer Group because the information is used for our broad based employee benefit programs.
+Benefit programs are also compared against those of local employers in Des Moines, Iowa as the Company has a significant employee population there.